letuananh/intsem.fx/README.md

 Do you have any green tea chest?
 ```

-After that, run the following command and the output will be written to the file `demo_out.xml`
+After that, run the following `parse` command to analyse the text and write the output to `demo_out.xml`

 ```bash
 python -m coolisf parse demo.txt -o demo_out.xml
 ```

-In Python code
+Here is an example of using coolisf in a Python code

 ```python
 from coolisf import GrammarHub